asadprodhan/blastdbbuilder/README.md

   - This will build a BLASTn database from the concatenated FASTA file

-  - When the run finished, you will clean up all the intermediate files and directories to reduce disk space usage
+  - When the run finished, it will clean up all the intermediate files and directories to reduce disk space usage

   - You will see only one directory named blastnDB

-  - blastnDB will contain all the database files
+  - blastnDB will contain all the database files, nt.001, nt.002 etc

 <br />